The SeaGoat platform forReal Estate Due Diligence

 Build a checklist for any Assessment Type.

-PCA, ESA, Appraisal, or your firm's specialized engagement.
+PCA, ESA, PRA, Appraisal, or your firm's specialized engagement.
 Every Assessment Type carries its own checklist with its own components, EUL defaults, and evidence requirements.
 New industry standard?
 Build it once in your Pack.
 Custom client requirement?
 Add it as a one-off.

 Cost Types